spookylukey/django-htmx-patterns/actions.rst

 =================================

-Sometimes with htmx you may have one view to render the whole page, and separate views to manage any POST actions.
-Sometimes, however, it is more convenient to define those actions with a single view.
+Sometimes with htmx you may have one view to render the whole page, and separate views to manage any POST actions (see the `toggle_with_separate_partials and toggle_item view functions <./code/htmx_patterns/views/partials.py>`_ for an example of this).
+Sometimes, however, it is more convenient and logical to define those actions with a single view.

 The pattern I use here is almost identical to the code I would write if I wasn’t